 Guide: Multilingual audio guide

-• Go beyond the park and bundle up with a Park Güell and Sagrada Família combo.
+• Bundle up with a Park Güell and Sagrada Família combo.
 Explore two of Barcelona’s most mind-blowing landmarks in one go, from the mosaic madness of the park to the sky-piercing towers of Gaudí’s unfinished masterpiece.

 Recommended tickets: